gdraheim/strip_python3/doc/define-basestring.md

 a union-type or prototype decleration as you only ever use it in isinstance() calls - you do never create an instance of "basestring".

-Since the "basestring" type is missing pin ython3, the transformer will check every isinstance() call in the script.
+Since the "basestring" type is missing in python3, the transformer will check every isinstance() call in the script.
 If there is a check for "str" then it gets replaced by "basestring" and the import-block gets an equals-definition for "basestring" is-a "str".